Spriteware/lt-codes-python/README.md

 <img src="https://franpapers.com/wp-content/uploads/2018/06/word-image-18.png" width=500 />

 Note: `PACKET_SIZE` is set to 65536 for theses tests.
-Lowering it will result in lower speeds but it might be necessary it to send small files in many chunks.
+Lowering it will result in lower speeds but it might be necessary to send small files in many chunks.

 ## References